The horizon is not so far as we can see, but as far as we can imagine

 “How long do you think my prison sentence is going to be?” the world’s richest man quipped.
 “Will I see my children?
 I don’t know.”

 Perhaps more important is the larger picture of financial enforcement.
-Musk wants X to be an “everything app”, which includes making it a payment system and, in effect, a bank.
-Like Crypto-entrepreneurs and many others he wants the profits of a financial corporation without the oversight, including without the FDIC deposit insurance.
+Musk wants X to be an “everything app,” which includes making it a payment system, and in effect, a bank.
+Like Crypto-entrepreneurs and many others, he wants the profits of a financial corporation without the oversight, including without the FDIC deposit insurance.

-Tech bros have spent over 30 years staring at financial elites and seeing how rich they are, salivating for some of that easy money.
-Destruction of and intimidation of regulatory agencies is what is required to make it truly happen.
+Tech bros have spent over 30 years staring at financial elites and seeing how rich they are, they’re salivating for some of that easy money.
+Destruction and intimidation of regulatory agencies is what is required to make it truly happen.
 Remember that Musk and other politically active tech-bros like Peter Thiel made their first bundle from PayPal.

-Finance firms have been the most politically powerful special interest group since at least the 90s, but they are being replaced by politically connected tech firms: an industry they helped birth, and billionaires who would not exist without tax and financial law changes spear-headed by Wall Street.
+Finance firms have been the most politically powerful special interest group since at least the 90s, but they are being replaced by politically-connected tech firms — an industry they helped birth, and billionaires who would not exist without tax and financial law changes spear-headed by Wall Street.

 Welcome to the new Gilded Age, with even richer oligarchs.